mattvenn/animateVCD/README.md

 # Animate an SVG with a VCD

-This is a tool for generating animations useful for teaching about digital logic.
+This is a tool for generating animations useful for teaching digital logic.

-A VCD file is created by simulating a [Verilog file](https://github.com/mattvenn/icestick-multisegment/blob/master/seg10.v) with iverilog and vvp.
+A VCD file is created by simulating a Verilog file  with iverilog and vvp.
-Here's how the VCD file looks like as displayted by GTKWave:
+Here's a [10 segment counter](https://github.com/mattvenn/icestick-multisegment/blob/master/seg10.v) counting from 0 to 15 as displayed by GTKWave:

 ![10seg.png](10seg.png)

-An animated gif can be created from an [SVG templat](10seg.svg) file and animated over a number of frames using the VCD file.
+An animated gif can be created from an [SVG template](10seg.svg) file and animated over a number of frames.

 ![animate](animate.gif)

 # Instructions

 Create the SVG file by drawing your picture in Inkscape or similar, and then setting each object you want to animate with a unique ID.

-So far, the only animations supported are changing text and changing style.
+So far, the only animations supported are changing text and changing style (contributions welcome!)

 Then create/modify the [configuration file](config.py).
 There are some helper functions to do some basic conversion and comparisons: